CNNB logo

 • Informed consent

 The process of giving permission or making choices about care.
 It is based on both a legal doctrine and an ethical principle of respect for an individual’s right to sufficient information to make decisions about care, treatment and involvement in research.
-In the Code the term informed decision-making is primarily used to emphasize the choice involved.
+Consent is considered informed when a person has been given all the information that a reasonable individual in similar circumstances would need to make a decision about treatment, intervention, or procedure, and when any additional questions they had were answered.

 • Innovations